 - Cassava Flour - Cassava is made from the ground root of the cassava plant.
 It is popular in the keto and paleo realms.
 Try it in these Cassava Flour Pancakes.

-- Tapioca Starch - Tapioca starch is similar to cassava flour.
+- Tapioca Starch – Tapioca starch is similar to cassava flour.
 Tapioca is the starch extracted from the cassava root.
-It is powdery light and is a great addition to gluten free flours.
+It is powdery light and is an excellent addition to gluten free flours.
 It is a good alternative to cornstarch or potato starch.

 - Potato Starch - Potato starch is an inexpensive common starch used in many gluten free flour blends.